nerobbin/20161214_hydropatterning/README.md

 /regression_model_data_sets contains files used to build the predictive model relating tissue water potentials to lateral root patterning.

--all_potentials_and_growth_curves.csv: Full table of relative elemental growth curves and estimated tissue water potentials for every seedling in the training and validation data sets.
+-all_growth_data.csv: Full table of relative elemental growth curves for every seedling examined as part of the manuscript.
+Last 4 columns are the REGR values for each of the 4 biological replicates for each experimental condition.

+-regression_model_Oh7B_data.csv: Table of water potentials and lateral root patterning data from comparisons of the two maize inbreds B73 and Oh7B.

 -regression_model_training_data.csv: Table of water potentials and lateral root patterning data used to train the regression model.
 These are from seedlings treated with varying concentrations of mannitol.